Configuring Stormshield Data Mail

 Stormshield Data Mail uses public key cryptography technology.

 Each peer has one or several pairs of keys: a private key and a public key.
-The public key is closely guarded by its owner.
+The private key is carefully kept by its owner.
 The public key (certificate), by contrast, is freely distributed.

 Stormshield Data Mail can use one of the following: